Cancer-Causing Chemical Found In More Shampoo Products, Independent Laboratory's Study Reveals

 Many brands of dry shampoo products -- including some Dove, Nexxus, Suave, TIGI, and TRESemmé products -- had already been recalled by manufacturer Unilever containing the cancer-causing chemical benzene in an announcement made on Tuesday, Oct.
 18.

 On Tuesday, Nov.
-1, the independent laboratory Valisure, based in New Haven, Connecticut, reported finding a high level of benzene in more batches of dry shampoo.
+1, the independent laboratory Valisure, based in New Haven, CT, reported finding a high level of benzene in more batches of dry shampoo.

 It said that high levels of benzene were found in 70 percent of 148 batches of shampoo from 34 different brands that were analyzed.
 The full list of products is available here.